 BioBus helps K-12 and college students in New York City discover, explore, and pursue science.
 We focus on students excluded from the scientific community due to factors such as race, gender, economic status, and physical access.
 Through this work, we envision a world where all people have the opportunity to reach their full scientific potential.
-We’ve reached 300,000 students at more than 800 schools since 2008, primarily in NYC public and charter schools and as far away as New England, California, and even Egypt and Jordan.
+We’ve reached 300,000 students at more than 800 schools and community organizations since 2008, primarily NYC public and charter schools and as far away as New England, California, and even Egypt and Jordan.
 BioBus students connect with scientists from diverse backgrounds, learn lab and research skills, practice science communication, and take steps to become the next generation of scientists and problem-solvers, making the world better for all of us.
 Our students access and become part of the scientific community through introductory science labs aboard our mobile labs at their schools; after school, weekend, and summer programs; and year-long internships.
 We offer programs city-wide with a focus on Harlem, the South Bronx, and the Lower East Side.

 We are returning to in-person programs!
 During the pandemic, we revamped all of our programs in order to bring science to students in the safety of their homes and socially-distanced classrooms.
 We have live, interactive lab classes, STEAM challenges using materials students can find at home, and town hall livestreams with guest scientists.
 Our Junior Scientist interns have even continued research and science communication projects.
 Learn more about our COVID-19 response.